MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 2 - Edit a contact**

 The user will be able to edit an existing contact.
-They will be able to search the contacts book for a first name.
+They will be prompted to search the contacts book for a first name.
 The application will then use TinDB’s search and get methods to retrieve the contact if it exists in the database.
 If there is only a single contact with that name, the contact will be displayed and the user will be prompted to confirm whether they want to edit that contact.
-If they select no is selected then they are taken back to the Home Menu.
-If they confirm that they want to edit the contact then they will be asked to fill in the particular fields that are valid for that contact type.
+If they select no they are taken back to the Home Menu.
+If they confirm that they want to edit the contact they will be asked to fill in the particular fields that are valid for that contact type.

-If multiple results return from the name search then all the contacts with their unique ID will be displayed in a table.
+If multiple results return from the search then all the contacts with their unique ID will be displayed in a table.
 The user will be prompted to choose an ID to edit.
 Error checking here will be vital so that they don't edit a different contact to the ones that are displayed.

 Once a valid ID has been selected, the user will be asked to confirm they want to edit this contact.
 If they choose no, they’ll be returned to the home menu, otherwise they will be asked to fill in the particular fields that are valid for that contact type.

 Each contact dict will have a key/value pair of ```type: contact_type```.
-The edit feature will access this type from the selected contact to edit and use it in a match case structure so that the correct type of contact input fields are called for the type of contact that has been returned by the search.
+The edit feature will access this type from the selected contact to edit and use it in a match case structure so that the correct number and type of contact input fields are called for the type of contact that has been returned by the search.

-If no results are found, display a message to the user and prompt them to search for another user or go back to the home menu.
+If no results are found, display a new search prompt or go back to the home menu.

 The edit feature will use the same code as the create contact, so will utilise the same error checking functionality.